 Iranians are some of the most encouraging people when it comes to speaking their language.
 They’ll not only cheer you on for attempting to say a few words, but they’ll also teach you more and help perfect your pronunciation.
 So, don’t be shy!
-And use our list of 21 essential Persian phrases as a starting point for interacting with locals and making new friends.
+And use our list of the essential Persian phrases as a starting point for interacting with locals and making new friends.

 Greetings and Essentials